tskora/pyBrown-tools/README.md

 **Optional keywords:**

-*pyBrown demnands from input `enr` files a following naming scheme:
+*pyBrown demands from input `enr` files a following naming scheme:
 ..., `TEMPLATE_NUMBER.enr`, 'TEMPLATE_NUMBER.enr', ...
 (where TEMPLATE is a string variable defined with the keyword `"input_enr_template"` and NUMBER is an integer from range defined with the keyword `"input_enr_range"`)*